lahin31/practical-linux/README.md

 # Practical Linux (Ubuntu)

 Linux is the most useful UNIX based OS.
-These are some useful information that will help you greatly.
+These are some useful information that can significantly enhance your productivity and efficiency in your job.

 ## Folder Structure